Ford Focus ST Insurance Rates

 Wyoming | $1,044 | -$130 | -11.1% |

-Opting for high physical damage deductibles can reduce prices by up to $370 annually, while buying higher liability limits will increase prices.
-Changing from a 50/100 limit to a 250/500 limit will increase prices by as much as $414 more per year.
+Opting for high physical damage deductibles could save up to $370 annually, whereas buying more liability protection will cost you more.
+Switching from a 50/100 bodily injury protection limit to a 250/500 limit will cost as much as $414 extra every 12 months.
 View Rates by Deductible or Liability Limit

 Model Year | Comprehensive | Collision | Liability | Total Premium |